amaunz/mvc/README.md

 ## Contents ##

-  - Multi-View Clustering using Spherical k-Means, restricted to binary data.
+  - Multi-View Clustering using Spherical k-Means for categorical data.
-  - Multi-View Clustering using mixture of binomials EM, restricted to binary data.
+  - Multi-View Clustering using mixture of categoricals EM.

 ## Stable Version: Installation from CRAN ##